miromiro007/project_formation_node_express_js/README.md

 ---

+Reservation API Documentation
+This API provides endpoints for managing reservations for training sessions (formations).
+It includes functionality for employees to create reservations, admins to update reservation statuses, retrieve reservations, and delete reservations with optional email validation.
+Table of Contents

 Base URL
+Authentication
+Endpoints
+Add a Reservation (Employee)
+Update Reservation Status (Admin)
+Get Reservations (Admin)
+Delete a Reservation (Public)

+Error Responses

+Base URL
 All endpoints are prefixed with /api/reservations.
 Authentication
 Most endpoints require a JSON Web Token (JWT) for authentication.
 Include the token in the request headers as follows:
 x-access-token: YOUR_JWT_TOKEN

 Employee Role: Required for creating reservations.
 Admin Role: Required for updating reservation status and retrieving reservations.
 Public Access: The delete endpoint does not require authentication but may require email validation.

 Endpoints
 Add a Reservation (Employee)
 Create a new reservation for a training session.

 Method: POST
 Path: /api/reservations

-Headers:

-x-access-token: JWT_TOKEN
+Headers:x-access-token: JWT_TOKEN

-Body:

-{
+Body:{
   "formation": "ID_FORMATION"
 }

 Description: Allows an employee to request a reservation for a specific training session.
 The formation ID must correspond to an existing training session, and there must be available slots (placeDispo > 0).
 The employee cannot reserve the same formation more than once.
 Success Response:
 Status: 201

-Body:

-{
+Body:{
   "message": "Demande de réservation envoyée avec succès", "reservation": {
     "_id": "RESERVATION_ID",